franciscoaguirre/cosmos-midterm/slides/presentation/markdown/cryptography.md

 ---

-### Conclusion

-#### TODO

-Good:
+### What did we learn from Cosmos's cryptography

-- They follow a lot of good specification and convention which are from bitcoin era and are still valid and over used today
+- They follow a lot of good conventions and specifications which are from Bitcoin era and are still valid and used today.
-- a solid crypto on consensus side
+- Reliable cryptography on consensus side
-- Using good lib for hashing, encyphering and ed curve.
+- Usage of good cryptography libraries for hashing, encryption and Ed25519.

-Bad:

-- Use a more known library for spec256k1 or even better change the DSA.
-Since post Snowden revelation era we should be carefull with everything coming from the NSA.
+- The spec256k1 library they used is coming from a project which is not so reputable in cryptography development.
+- While Bitcoin used spec256k1 in 2009, one could expect Cosmos to use a less controversial elliptic curve.
 - better tree data structure like sparse merkle tree https://docs.cosmos.network/master/architecture/adr-040-storage-and-smt-state-commitments.html
-- Different DSA on application and consensus make thing harder to follow and different addresses types.
+- Different Elliptic curves used on application side and consensus side add complexity:
+  - Different curves, addresses format